Osisioma Ngwa: Geography/Climate

 Aba-Port Harcourt Expressway cuts through Osisioma Ngwa with the Aba-Owerri Road running through it from Aba Town Hall down to Olaz Oil filling station.

 It has other major routes such as the NNPC depot road which leads to Osisioma Ngwa local government headquarters as well as Osisioma Police Divisional Headquarters, High and Magistrates Court and Ekeakpara market down to Owerrinta the boundary between Abia State and Imo State.

+Over the course of the year, Osisioma's average percentage of cloud-covered sky varies significantly by season.

+In Osisioma, the clearer portion of the year lasts for 2.6 months, starting around November 24 and ending around February 12.

+December is the clearest month of the year in Osisioma, with 39% of the sky being clear, mostly clear, or partly overcast on average.

+Beginning about February 12 and lasting 9.4 months, the cloudier portion of the year ends around November 24.

+In Osisioma, April is the cloudiest month of the year, with 88% of the sky being cloudy or partly cloudy on average.

 Economy

 Agriculture is the major occupation of the people of Osisioma Ngwa.
 They are mostly subsistence farmers and grow Cassava, Oil Palm, Rafia Palm, Vegetable, Ube (Local Pear), Plantain, Okra, Maize, melon, red pepper, yam, and cocoa yam.
 Some people rear animals such as goats, sheep, fowl and occasionally cattle, but largely don't grow crops or rear animals in commercial quantity.